Zanybros

 In 2020, Zanybros and director Hong Won-ki produced their first web series, Goedam, together with Megabox Plus M. The series was acquired by Netflix.

 ZB Label

 The company's newest subsidiary, a recording company, ZB Label, released a debut music video, "Bomb", on October 20, 2019, for their first artist, Korean-American Alex Christine, also known as AleXa.
+AleXa left the label following the conclusion of her contract in 2025.

 On September 10, 2021, Zanybros co-founder Hong Won-ki and his band MilkTz (밀크티즈) released their debut album MilkTz the 197x under ZB Label and Warner Music Korea.

 ZB Label's chief executive officer is Kim Jun-hong, the other co-founder of Zanybros.